ucasligang/SimViT/classification/README.md

 ```

 ## Training
-To train PVT-Small on ImageNet on a single node with 8 gpus for 300 epochs run:
+To train SimViT-micro on ImageNet on a single node with 8 gpus for 300 epochs run:

 ```
 sh dist_train.sh configs/SimViT/simvit_micro.py 8 --data-path /path/to/imagenet